Motorcycle License in Kentucky

 - Transportation Cabinet-approved eye protection

-- Transportation Cabinet-approved helmets for both operator and passenger (a person may operate a motorcycle without a helmet if they are older than 21 and they have held their motorcycle license for one year or more)
+- Transportation Cabinet-approved helmets for both operator and passenger (a person may operate a motorcycle without a helmet if they are older than 21 years old and they have held their motorcycle license for 1 year or more)